vugar-gasimov/form-validation/README.md

 ## Introduction

-The project consists of a login form with the following features:
+The project consists of a responsive login form with form validation for email, name, and password fields.
+It provides success and error messages to enhance user feedback.

-- Responsive design for various screen sizes.
-- Form validation for email and password fields.
-- Success and error messages for better user feedback.

 ## Project Structure

 - `index.html`: The main HTML file containing the structure of the login form.
 - `styles.css`: The CSS file with styles for the login form and responsiveness.
+- `validation.js`: The JavaScript file handling form validation and error messaging.

 ## Usage